 Point of Contact

-The decisions, plans, and actions organizations and governments take to achieve health care goals are the jurisdiction of health policy and management (HPM).
-Delivering high quality, cost effective health care and developing policies that leadto health and reduce disparities are complex and dynamic processes that integrate topics from economics, effectiveness research, human rights, ethics, individual and organizational culture and behavior, and governmental and environmental structures.
+The decisions, plans, and actions organizations and governments take to achieve health promotion and care goals are the jurisdiction of health policy and management (HPM).
+Delivering high quality, cost effective health care and developing policies that leadto health and reduce disparities are complex and dynamic processes that integrate topics from a diversity of disciplines and sub-disciplines including, but not limited to: health administration, economics, evaluation, human rights, ethics, anthropology and sociology, etc..
 HPM is a diverse specialization that prepares graduates for health-related work across the health services continuum from policy development, program planning, implementation and management, program and policy evaluation, and health systems leadership to achieve intended health outcomes.

 Master of Public Health (MPH)